-9.2 Financial Assistance
+9.2 Student research expenses

 The OII has a policy of seeking to support MSc students with help towards expenses connected with their study.
 Such expenses might include travel essential to conduct thesis research, participant compensation, cloud computing, conference attendance, etc.